 - Barbeques, picnic facilities and drinking fountains

-- Accessible toilet facilities including a Changing Places toilet
+- Accessible toilets and a Changing Places facility

 - Multiple areas, targeting different age groups and abilities, each focused on meeting physical and cognitive development through play